Erwin Schulhoff: Musical style

 Schulhoff's third period dates from approximately 1923 to 1932.
 The pieces composed during these years, his most prolific years as a composer, are the most frequently performed of his works, including the String Quartet No. 1 and Five Pieces for String Quartet, which integrate modernist vocabulary, neoclassical elements, jazz, and dance rhythms from a variety of sources and cultures.
 He thought of jazz as a dance idiom and in a 1924 essay expressed the view that no one, including Stravinsky and Auric, had yet successfully blended jazz and art music.
 Performers of his Sonata for Violin and Piano No. 2 (1927) have described how it "draws liberally on the composers interests and abilities as a bona fide jazzman, acerbic wit and dance aficionado" and said its andante has "the kind of expressivity you find in the music of Berg".
-One critic has written that "Schulhoff's notion of what constitutes jazz are as surreal as some of the Dadaist texts he set...; some of the music is rather more indebted to de Falla and Russian Orientalism than ragtime or anything trans-Atlantic."
+One critic has written that "Schulhoff's notion of what constitutes jazz is as surreal as some of the Dadaist texts he set...; some of the music is rather more indebted to de Falla and Russian Orientalism than ragtime or anything trans-Atlantic."
 He thought that innovations like an entire movement of the Suite for Chamber Orchestra (1921) for percussion alone and the use of the siren in another "would have seemed outlandish enough in 1921, even if it all sounds a bit tame now [1995]."
 A New York Times critic in 1932 called the Duo for violin and cello (1925) "long-winded and even insincere", while a performance in 2012 noted it was dedicated to Janáček, evokes Ravel's Sonata for Violin and Cello and "blends folk and contemporary elements" while employing "a range of sonorities and effects like dramatic pizzicatos" while "vivacious Hungarian fiddle playing enlivens the Zingaresca movement".

 His jazz oratorio H.M.S.
-Royal Oak is based on the true story of a naval mutiny against a superior who prohibits jazz on board HMS Royal Oak.
+Royal Oak is based on the true story of the "Royal Oak affair", in which two Royal Navy officers were court-martialled for writing letters of complaint about the conduct of their Flag Admiral.
+Schulhoff casts his oratorio as the tale of a mutiny breaking out when a superior officer prohibits jazz on board.

 The final period of his career was dedicated to socialist realism, with Communist ideology frequently in the foreground.

 In general, Schulhoff's music remains connected to Western tonality, though—like Prokofiev, among others—the fundamentally triadic conception of his music is often embellished by passages of intense dissonance.
 Other features characteristic of Schulhoff's compositional style are use of modal and quartal harmonies, dance rhythms, and a comparatively free approach to form.
-Also important to Schulhoff was the work of the Second Viennese School, though Schulhoff never adopted serialism as a compositional tool.
+The work of the Second Viennese School was also important to Schulhoff, though he never adopted serialism as a compositional tool.

 The papers of conferences in Cologne (1992) and in Düsseldorf (1994) focused on Schulhoff's work have been published.

+Personal life

+In August 1921 he married Alice Libochowitz.
+The following year he moved to Berlin in an effort to write musical parallels to the work of George Grosz.